kpratik2015/My-Notes/SQL.md

 ### Primary and Foreign key constraints

-Candidate keys are the columns that are unique and either of them can be primary keys.
+**Candidate keys** are the columns that are unique and either of them can be primary keys.

 Foreign key constraint: It checks the existance of parent when you create a child.
 E.g. If an employee makes a sale, that should be valid employee ID
 This also helps to decide what to do with children when we delete parent.
 The children can be set to a default value, or deleted.

-So primary keys uniquely identify each row in a table and then a foreign key which looks to make sure that that parent record exists in that other table.
+So primary keys uniquely identify each row in a table and then a _foreign key which looks to make sure that that parent record exists in that other table_.

 ### Cascading Referential Integrity